Could Tomamu ski resort be Hokkaido’s hidden treasure?

 Tomamu (Alpha Resort Tomamu) is the most lavish of the Hokkaido resorts and is marketed towards the affluent skier.
 With a 50 metre wave pool, glamorous restaurants and peculiar looking sky-scraping towers, one could be mistaken for thinking that Tomamu is a glitzy and busy ski area that powderhounds should avoid.
 Think again!
 At Tomamu there are very few people with which you have to share the famous Hokkaido powder, and off-piste skiing is not

 prohibited at Tomamu.
-To top off the powderhound bliss there's also cat skiing and heli skiing.
+To top off the powderhound bliss there's also cat skiing.

 Tomamu Ski and Snowboard Terrain